Australia’s Outback Off the Beaten Path: Explore Chillagoe!

 Photo: Travel In Culture

-The sunset is breathtaking.
-Never before have we seen such an impressive sky with shades of yellow, purple and red.
-The finishing touch is that the moon lies down – smiling!
-It is apparently a phenomenon which occurs only in the tropics – at special times of the year!
+The sunsets here are breathtaking.
+Never before have we witnessed such a spectacular sky painted in shades of yellow, purple and red.
+The perfect finale is the moon, low and seemingly smiling — a rare phenomenon that only occurs in the tropics at certain times of the year.

-Initially, we have come here to get some kind of outback experience without really knowing what to expect.
-It therefore comes as a complete surprise that this small place in Australia’s outback, Chillagoe, in fact turns out to be one of our top Australian experiences!
+We initially came seeking an outback experience without really knowing what to expect.
+It is a complete surprise that this tiny town in Australia’s outback, Chillagoe, has become one of our top Australian experiences!

 Check also 10-Day Itinerary in Queensland Australia!